 My team’s membership is not final. how should I provide the demographic information?

-We understand that the numbers provided will be estimates.
+We understand that the numbers provided may be estimates.
 We ask you to be realistic and honest in your application, but we know teams will change throughout the season.
-You will be able to make changes to your application.
-As long as all required questions are filled out, you will be able to click ‘Save’ to submit.
+As long as all required questions are filled out, you will be able to submit your application.
 We understand that not every team will serve all of the groups asked about, so please simply provide the information that you know or can estimate.
-You may also continue to add information to your form after clicking ‘Save’.
-An email from Ragic (our database system) will be sent to your listed “Grant Applicant Email”, sending you a link to return to and modify your application.

 Do I have to finish the application in one sitting?

 No, you may save your application as a draft and return to it later.
 Submittable will also auto-save your progress as you work on it.
 However, only completed applications will be reviewed in each Round, so make sure to submit your application prior to the deadline for the first or next upcoming Round – see our Grant Calendar for these dates.

 How long do I have to complete the application?

 Take a look at our Grant Calendar.
 You are encouraged to submit your application prior to one of the scheduled Review Rounds; teams may continue to submit applications after the 3rd round, and grants will be awarded until all funds are expended.

 I made an error on my application. what do I do?